 Adult ears are susceptible to noise-induced hearing loss, so it should come as no surprise that sensitive young ears are particularly vulnerable to noise damage.
 Your child’s ears and hearing go through a period of significant development in the first few years after birth and knowing how to protect your kids’ hearing during this time is critical!
-Let’s look at why you need to know when it comes to children and hearing protection.
+Let’s look at why you need to know when it comes to kids hearing protection.

-Causes of Babies and Children’s Hearing Problems
+Causes of Babies’ and Children’s Hearing Problems

 The world is full of loud noises, but some are particularly problematic for kids.